kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

   That list includes some of the already mentioned docs, and also covers selected external sources (including vendor guides).

-### Why is dockershim being deprecated?
+### Why is the dockershim being removed from Kubernetes?

-Maintaining dockershim has become a heavy burden on the Kubernetes maintainers.
+Early versions of Kubernetes only worked with a specific container runtime:
+Docker Engine.
+Later, Kubernetes added support for working with other container runtimes.
-The CRI standard was created to reduce this burden and allow smooth interoperability of different container runtimes.
-Docker itself doesn't currently implement CRI, thus the problem.
+The CRI standard was [created](/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) to enable interoperability between orchestrators (like Kubernetes) and many different container runtimes.
+Docker Engine doesn't implement that interface (CRI), so the Kubernetes project created special code to help with the transition, and made that _dockershim_ code part of Kubernetes itself.

-Dockershim was always intended to be a temporary solution (hence the name: shim).
+The dockershim code was always intended to be a temporary solution (hence the name: shim).
 You can read more about the community discussion and planning in the [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
+In fact, maintaining dockershim had become a heavy burden on the Kubernetes maintainers.

 Additionally, features that were largely incompatible with the dockershim, such as cgroups v2 and user namespaces are being implemented in these newer CRI